Agile Project Management (ICP-APM)

 Class Exercise 6

-The objective of the exercises in this section are to understand the importance of and how to create stakeholder involvement in our projects.
-As a “live case study,” teams will create an Agile “communication plan” and then, as a group we will discuss the options for communication and collaboration which an Agile project manager can utilize to create transparency and help create team success.
+The objective of the exercises in this section is to understand the importance of and how to create stakeholder involvement in our projects.
+As a “live case study,” teams will create an Agile “communication plan” and then, as a group, we will discuss the options for communication and collaboration which an Agile project manager can utilize to create transparency and help create team success.

-This Agile Project Management training course is designed for anyone who is considering the use of an Agile methodology for software development, including:
+This Agile Project Management training course is designed for anyone who is considering the use of an Agile methodology for software development.

 - Project Managers